Asterrage2209/StegoLab/docs/architecture.md

 ## System Overview

-StegoLab is a full-stack web application built with a microservices architecture, consisting of a React frontend and a FastAPI backend.
-The system implements LSB (Least Significant Bit) steganography for data hiding and statistical steganalysis for detection.
+StegoLab is a full-stack web application with a React (Vite) frontend and a FastAPI backend.
+It implements LSB (Least Significant Bit) steganography for data hiding and extraction.
+The previous Analyze and Demo pages have been removed from the UI to streamline the experience.
+A steganalysis module remains in the backend for experimentation but is not exposed in the UI.

 ## Architecture Diagram